Toyota ZR engine: 3ZR-FE

+TOMS Toyota TZR42

+Used in the Formula 4 class, the TOMS Toyota TZR42 is the racing version of the production 3ZR-FE powering the Dome F110 Formula 4 car.

 3ZR-FAE

 The 3ZR-FAE is a 1986 cc DOHC, 16-valve engine that was first used in 2007.

 It is Toyota's first engine with the Valvematic variable lift intake system.